 Urban and Cultural Explorations in China

 This program offers a critical understanding of China's urbanization, exploring how the complexity of Chinese cities both conform to and defy conventional urban theories and experience of cities elsewhere in the world, especially the United States.
-The program provides students with an opportunity to visit a country that is becoming increasingly important in global economic, political, and cultural affairs - China.
-The program takes place in May through June.
+The program provides students with an opportunity to visit a country that is becoming increasingly important in global economic, political, and cultural affairs.
+The program is scheduled take place from May 26 to June 16.

 Through this 6-credit, 3-week program, students will examine: